TheKing-OfTime/YandexMusicModClient/doc/en/README.md

 Adds support for Global Shortcuts.

-Currently supported only this actions (I tried add more but others work pretty unstable due to horrible babel & webpack config on Yandex's end)
+Currently supported only this actions

 <details>
    <summary>Settings</summary>